jts272/hello-django/README.md

 3. Quit and restart the server to see that the warning messages are gone
 4. Navigate to `localhost:8000/admin` to login to Django administration
    - This admin path is provided by default in `urls.py`

+## Models

+Consider a model as the top row of a spreadsheet.

+Use _class inheritance_ from Django's own Models class.
+The `models.py` of our app created by Django imports this.
+We must simply supply it to the classes we create.

+In short, if functionality from one class is needed in another, inherit the required class.